 This is part of MIDiA’s data snapshot series in which we spotlight curated consumer datasets.

-With the key drivers for XXX piracy now being eroded, the activity is in single digits in developed markets, with Germany showing the lowest tolerance for the activity at XXX –reflecting tough national anti-piracy legislation, and with Australia being the highest at XXX In Australia XXX olds account for XXX of all users, followed by XXX year olds with XXX These two age demographics also represent the largest groups engaged in the activity in Germany – accounting for XXX of all German XXX pirates.
+With the key drivers for piracy now being eroded, the activity is in single digits in developed markets, with Germany showing the lowest tolerance for the activity at –reflecting tough national anti-piracy legislation, and with Australia being the highest at In Australia olds account for of all users, followed by year olds with These two age demographics also represent the largest groups engaged in the activity in Germany – accounting for of all German pirates.

-In developed markets however it is a different story, with numbers in XXX 2018 at double the developed market equivalents.
-The highest penetration is Brazil where XXX of consumers engage in XXX piracy.
-A big driver behind XXX piracy traction in emerging markets is the legacy infrastructure challenges these markets face.
-Expensive data costs make downloading still a tolerable consumer activity, and weak legal deterrence still make XXX piracy a viable consumer option for many.
+In developed markets however it is a different story, with numbers in 2018 at double the developed market equivalents.
+The highest penetration is Brazil where of consumers engage in piracy.
+A big driver behind piracy traction in emerging markets is the legacy infrastructure challenges these markets face.
+Expensive data costs make downloading still a tolerable consumer activity, and weak legal deterrence still make piracy a viable consumer option for many.